top of page

-Dr Leonard Shan, FRACS, PhD is a distinguished vascular surgeon at St. Vincent's and Epworth Hospitals, Senior Lecturer in the Department of Surgery at The University of Melbourne, Head of Research in the Department of Vascular Surgery at St. Vincent's Hospital Melbourne, and editorial board member of the Annals of Vascular Surgery.
-He is also a fellow of the Royal Australasian College of Surgeons and member of the Australian and New Zealand Society for Vascular Surgery.
+Dr Leonard Shan, FRACS, PhD Melb is a distinguished vascular surgeon at St. Vincent's and Epworth Hospitals, Honorary Senior Fellow in the Department of Surgery at The University of Melbourne, Head of Research in the Department of Vascular Surgery at St. Vincent's Hospital Melbourne, and editorial board member of the Annals of Vascular Surgery.
+He is a fellow of the Royal Australasian College of Surgeons and the Australian and New Zealand Society for Vascular Surgery.
+Dr Shan is also the founder of the ShanVascular Veins Centre which provides outpatient-based treatment of chronic venous insufficiency and varicose veins in dedicated operating theatres.

 Qualifications